Japanese Craft Gin, local distillers' latest thriving venture

 An acclaimed expertise in various distilled drinks

-For the spirit-connoisseurs most partial to Japanese sake, it seems obvious than the country’s centuries of making leaves no doubt to the quality of the local craftsmanship.
+For the spirit-connoisseurs most partial to Japanese sake, it seems obvious that the country’s centuries of distilling expertise leaves no doubt to the quality of the local craftsmanship.

 For the others who have a preferred taste for more Western beverages, it is no secret Japan also offers some of the finest liquors, and most noticeably, whisky.